Kaédi Regional Hospital

-The Kaedi Regional Hospital is the largest health facility in the Gorgol Region in southern Mauritania, and one known for its innovative architecture.
+The Kaedi Regional Hospital is the largest health facility in Kaédi, in the Gorgol Region in southern Mauritania, and one known for its innovative architecture.

-The new hospital involves the use of hand fired locally made brick and a design based on a sequence of simple and complex dome structures.
+The hospital involves the use of hand fired locally made brick and a design based on a sequence of simple and complex dome structures.
 The structure was intended to be both to be naturally cool even while letting in significant light from the outdoors.

-The hospital was designed by the Italian Architect Fabrizio Carola of ADAUA, the Association for the Development of Traditional African Urbanism and Architecture.
-ADUA also used the design and construction project to develop and disseminate both a new "urban vernacular" architecture for the region and to train workers in new, low-cost and locally appropriate techniques in construction.
+The hospital was designed by the Italian architect Fabrizio Carola of the Association for the Development of Traditional African Urbanism and Architecture (ADAUA).
+ADAUA used the design and construction project to develop and disseminate both a new "urban vernacular" architecture for the region and to train workers in new, low-cost and locally appropriate techniques in construction.
 Workmen were trained on site in the new techniques.